Who is Lavolta Press?

 whenever necessary for fully understanding the construction.
 The

-instructions are often written step-by-step, even if the steps are not
+instructions are often written step by step, even if the steps are not

 set off by numbers as in modern patterns.
 We have also included as much